TempJuice/weekend-challenge-3/readme.md

 - [ ] Make sure that you also show us your best styling chops.

+- [x] Additionally, please include some way to recreate your initial database schema.
+This can be a .sql file with CREATE TABLE statements or you can create your schema automatically when your app loads.

 # HARD MODE

 - [ ] In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
 Once again, you can interrupt this however you would like.